 Rather than burn our future, we have chosen to use climate-friendly heating in our buildings.
 To promote this heat shift, we are working on various ideas and measures.
-Basically, when oil-fired heating systems reach the end of their life cycle, we do not simply replace them, but we put climate neutral alternatives into operation instead.
-We are creating heating concepts for our top fifty sites and converting the existing systems accordingly.
-Attractive alternatives to systems that burn fossil fuels include heat pumps and biomass systems.
+Basically, when oil-fired heating systems reach the end of their life cycle, we do not simply replace them, but we put climate-friendly alternatives into operation instead.

 Green heating systems for climate-friendly heat